AdmiralPotato/spatial_led_color_designer/README.md

 - [ ] Animated patterns based on function expressions
 	- [x] Get function expressions animating
 	- [x] Add click/drag camera controls
-	- [ ] Use localStorage persistence of last uploaded model
+	- [x] Use localStorage persistence of last uploaded model
 	- [ ] Add controls for frame range TO export
 	- [ ] Add controls for frame RATE
 	- [ ] Explore what some nice output formats are
 	- [ ] Export to frame sequence
+	- [ ] Ability to reset to default equation

 ### Redactd's feature wishlist